Harshitat23/rag-financebench-cohere/README.md

   ## Features

--  Preprocesses and cleans financial documents and queries
+-  Preprocesses and cleans financial documents and queries.
-- Batches embedding calls with retry and backoff logic
+- Batches embedding calls with retry and backoff logic.
-- Uses HNSW FAISS index with fine-tuned parameters for improved recall
+- Uses HNSW FAISS index with fine-tuned parameters for improved recall.
-- Includes advanced relevance function to better match answers using both semantic and numeric content
+- Includes advanced relevance function to better match answers using both semantic and numeric content.
 - Logs query-level precision scores and top document matches